Methodology & Accuracy

 Apply best practices in weighting

-Once all the responses are collected, we quickly and accurately conduct post-stratification to ensure that all segments of the electorate are properly weighted in the poll.
-We also utilize models based on tens of thousands of historical data points to estimate turnout, instead of relying solely on the patterns of a prior election.
+Once all the responses are collected, we quickly and accurately conduct post-stratification weighting to ensure that all segments of the electorate are properly weighted in the poll.
+We also use models based on tens of thousands of historical data points to estimate turnout, instead of relying solely on the patterns of a prior election.

 Leverage AI and big data